 Postgraduate master's studies - uzupełniające studia magisterskie (two-2.5 years), meant for graduates of professional higher studies and offering them the possibility of obtaining a professional master's degree.

-Postgraduate studies - studia podyplomowe (onetwo years), meant for graduates of all types of higher education institutions. preparing them for practising a profession.
+Postgraduate studies - studia podyplomowe (one-two years), meant for graduates of all types of higher education institutions.